3 Animals That Cats Will Kill Whilst Hunting

 Many cats will have a preference when it comes to hunting other creatures.
 And for some, birds are the ones in the firing line.

 As natural predators, cats are taught to hunt from an early age, as a way to find food.
 They learn from their mothers, who will present her adoring kittys with prey in order to eat and grow to full strength.
 As these fluff balls grow, they will join their mother on the hunt.
 Whilst your cat may not always eat the bird they’ve decided to strike down, they are naturally born with a killer instinct and the thrill of the chase will help their future judgments with speed, distance and agility.

 Even though your kitty may be following its natural instincts, there are concerns over the level of deaths caused by cats.
-With a 2013 US study showing the impact of domestic cats on local wildlife, it highlighted that 1.3 to 4 billion birds are being killed annually by one fell swoop of a crafty paw.
-And Sir David Attenborough voiced his concerns over the high numbers of birds being wiped out in British gardens.
+With a showing the impact of domestic cats on local wildlife, it highlighted that 1.3 to 4 billion birds are being killed annually by one fell swoop of a crafty paw.
+And over the high numbers of birds being wiped out in British gardens.

 The TV and naturalist Veteran has stated that it may be helpful for cat owners to buy bell collars for their pets as a way to help stop the deaths.

 It can be easy to forget that your lovable feline companion is also capable of hunting and killing other innocent animals.
 That is, until you wake up in the middle of the night with a field mouse at the foot of your bed.